Sk3llington/Elastic_Stack_Server/README.md

 `ssh sysadmin@10.0.0.$i` is the command run by `do`.
 It is passing in the `$i` variable so the `wget` command will be run on each server, i.e., 10.0.0.5, 10.0.0.6, 10.0.0.7 (Web-1, Web-2, Web-3).

-Next, we want to confirm that `metricbeat` is functioning.
-To do so we will run a linux stress test.
+Next, I want to confirm that `metricbeat` is functioning.
+To do so I will run a linux stress test.

-* Generating a high amount of CPU usage on our web servers (Web-1, Web-2 and Web-3) and confirming that Kibana is collecting the data.
+* Generating a high amount of CPU usage on my web servers (Web-1, Web-2 and Web-3) and confirming that Kibana is collecting the data.

-1. From our Jump Box, we start our Ansible container with the follow command:
+1. From my Jump Box, I start my Ansible container with the following command:

 ```bash
 sudo docker start hopeful_lalande && sudo docker attach hopeful_lalande
 ```

-2. We SSH from our Ansible container to one of our Web VM.
+2. I SSH from my Ansible container to one of my web server.

 ```bash
 ssh Web_1@10.0.0.5
 ```

-3. We install the `stress` module with the following command:
+3. I install the `stress` module with the following command:

 ```bash
 sudo apt install stress
 ```

-4. We run the service with the following command and let the stress test run for a few minutes:
+4. I run the service with the following command and let the stress test run for a few minutes:

 ```bash
 sudo stress --cpu 1
 ```

-Next, we compare 2 of our Web servers to see the difference in CPU usage, confirming that `metricbeat` is capturing the increase in CPU usage due to our stress command:
+Next, I compare 2 of my web servers to see the difference in CPU usage, confirming that `metricbeat` is capturing the increase in CPU usage due to our stress command:

 ![cpu stress test results](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/7393789af6e4858bb3db389ed5271e2b712c6579/Images/cpu_stress_test_result.png)